-- a.
+a.
 A student who is determined to have brought a firearm to school, any school sponsored event or activity or event that bears a reasonable relationship to school shall be expelled for a period of not less than one year but not more than 2 calendar years.
 A firearm, meaning any gun, rifle, shotgun, or weapon as defined by Section 921 of Title 18 of the United States Code, firearm as defined in Section 1.1 of the Firearm Owners Identification Card Act, or firearm as defined in Section 24-1 of the Criminal Code of 1961.
-The expulsion period may be modified by the superintendent, and the superintendent's determination may be modified by the board on a case-by-case basis. # - b.
+The expulsion period may be modified by the

+- superintendent, and the superintendent's determination may be modified by the board on a case-by-case basis. # - b.
 Possession of a look alike toy or fake handgun. # - c.
 Possession of, but not limited to, knives, brass knuckles, billy clubs or baseball bats, pipes, bottles, locks, sticks, pencils, and pens if used or attempted to be used to cause bodily harm.

-Anytime any item considered a weapon under Section 17 of the handbook is confiscated the item will not be returned to the parent or student.
+Anytime any item considered a weapon under or paraphernalia under Sections 3, 5, 11, 14, or 17 of the handbook and is confiscated the item will not be returned to the parent or student.